![]() |

 The pipe clamp is the electric department's most common way to hang light fixtures.
 It is a ubiquitous tool for us.
 It is strong and easy to use.

-Pipe clamps are specifically intended for hanging lights on steel pipes, typically used for a studio grids.
+Pipe clamps are specifically intended for hanging lights on steel pipes; typically used in studios.
 Pipe clamps will damage alloy pipes like speed rail and truss.
-Here is a closeup of speed rail with some pipe clamp damage.
+Here is a closeup of speed rail with some pipe clamp damage:

 ![]() |